Why This Matters

 - Beta-1 selective blocker that reduces heart rate, contractility, and myocardial oxygen demand

-- Fatigue and bradycardia are expected effects—hold if heart rate drops below 60 bpm
+- Fatigue and bradycardia are expected pharmacologic effects.
+Hold the dose and notify the provider if heart rate drops below 60 bpm (or per facility protocol)

-- Do not stop abruptly—taper to avoid rebound tachycardia and hypertensive crisis
+- Do not stop abruptly.
+Taper gradually to avoid rebound tachycardia and hypertensive crisis

-Compare: Lisinopril vs. Losartan—both target the renin-angiotensin system, but lisinopril inhibits ACE enzyme while losartan blocks the receptor.
-If a patient develops dry cough on lisinopril, switching to losartan often resolves it.
+Compare: Lisinopril vs. Losartan: both target the renin-angiotensin system, but lisinopril inhibits the ACE enzyme while losartan blocks the angiotensin II receptor.
+If a patient develops dry cough on lisinopril, switching to losartan often resolves it because bradykinin is no longer accumulating.
 Exam questions frequently test this substitution scenario.

-- Thiazide diuretic that inhibits sodium-chloride cotransporter in the distal convoluted tubule
+- Thiazide diuretic that inhibits the sodium-chloride cotransporter in the distal convoluted tubule

-- Hypokalemia, hyponatremia, and hyperuricemia are key electrolyte disturbances to monitor
+- Hypokalemia, hyponatremia, and hyperuricemia are key electrolyte disturbances to monitor.
+Hypokalemia is the most tested

 Furosemide

-- Loop diuretic that inhibits sodium-potassium-chloride cotransporter in the ascending loop of Henle—most potent diuretic class
+- Loop diuretic that inhibits the sodium-potassium-chloride cotransporter in the ascending loop of Henle.
+This is the most potent diuretic class

 - Rapid fluid removal makes it essential for acute pulmonary edema and heart failure exacerbations

-- Ototoxicity risk increases with high doses or concurrent aminoglycoside use
+- Ototoxicity risk increases with high IV doses or concurrent aminoglycoside use

-Compare: Hydrochlorothiazide vs. Furosemide—thiazides are preferred for chronic hypertension management, while loop diuretics are used for acute fluid overload.
-Furosemide is more potent but causes more dramatic electrolyte shifts.
+Compare: Hydrochlorothiazide vs. Furosemide: thiazides are preferred for chronic hypertension management, while loop diuretics are reserved for acute fluid overload (like decompensated heart failure).
+Furosemide is far more potent but causes more dramatic electrolyte shifts.
 Know which clinical scenario calls for which.

 Lipid-Lowering Agents: Statins & Cardiovascular Prevention

 Statins remain the cornerstone of cardiovascular disease prevention.
-They work by inhibiting HMG-CoA reductase, the rate-limiting enzyme in cholesterol synthesis, which triggers upregulation of LDL receptors and increased clearance of LDL from the blood.
+They work by inhibiting HMG-CoA reductase, the rate-limiting enzyme in cholesterol synthesis.
+This triggers the liver to upregulate LDL receptors, pulling more LDL out of the blood.

 Atorvastatin